ijxsid/cmd-todo/README.md

 Manage your todos from command line.

-Current Version is 0.5alpha3 called "Warbler".
+Current Version is 0.5beta1 called "Scrub-Jay".

 ## RoadMap